yogeshrana18/Search-Gene/README.md

 ## Topic Intro
-A Interactive Restful API developed in Python Flask with Swagger UI using Ensembl public database for getting genes list result.
+A Interactive Restful API developed in Python Flask with Swagger UI using public database for getting genes list result.

 ## Running Local
 ```